Current project status

 In reviewing Part 2 of POCA, the Law Commission has been asked to consider both potential amendments to the current legislative regime and recommendations for the creation of a new confiscation regime through legislation.

 We have recently commenced this two-year project.
 The first year of the project will review the current law, identify key issues and consider what an optimal confiscation regime might look like.
-We aim to publish a consultation paper by September 2019.
+We aim to publish a consultation paper in early 2020.

 As the Law Commission commences this work we are keen to hear the views of practitioners, academics and experts with relevant experience and knowledge of the confiscation regime.
 There will be numerous stakeholder events in the course of the project to ensure that we hear the views of as many individuals and organisations as possible.